-This simple, laid-back style is perfect for a beach house.
-All you need is a couple of white timber chairs, an art print and some greenery, and your home will look just like this Byron Bay beach abode.
+A simple, laid-back style is perfect for a beach house.
+All you need is a couple of white timber chairs, an art print and some greenery, and your home will look just like your typical Byron Bay beach abode.

 12. DIY a side table

 If you’re looking for a surface to place a bunch of flowers on, why not use a side table?
 You can grab an old one that’s just lying around at home or pick one up from your local secondhand store.
 Use the table as is, give it a fresh coat of paint, transform it into shabby chic style or make it into something completely different!